bictorv/chaosnet-bridge/EXAMPLES.md

 If you only run the ITS system, over chudp, and do not use Chaosnet over Ethernet for other purposes, just skip the `link ether` line.

+### A single klh10 behind a TLS-connected cbridge

+If you run a single klh10 but want to connect to the global Chaosnet using TLS, you can get away without allocating a whole subnet for your local hosts, by using the `mux` parameter.
+In this example, the local klh10 has been given address 3172, and the cbridge has been given address 3171 on subnet 6.

+	; First define the link to my KLH10 link chudp my.klh10 host 3172 myaddr 3171
+	; Then define the link to the central, with the mux parameter link tls router.chaosnet.net host 3040 myaddr 3171 mux 3072

 ## Example: linux/macOS

 If you just want to connect your linux or macOS system to the global Chaosnet, something like this cwould work.